AmandaCIdev/full-stack-capstone/README.md

 - [Test Cases](#)

 ### Unfixed Bugs
-- Correction to add:
+-
-- A
+-

-### Known Bugs
+## Known Bugs
-1.
+- User image uploads weren't uploading to Cloudinary.
+To fix this I added {% load cloudinary %} at the top of the file
-2. The submit button on the form was not responding.
+- The  button on the form was not responding
+- The front flip cards were not displaying the image.
+To fix this I included the {% load static %} at the top of the file
+- The back flip cards were not displaying the text correct.
+To fix this I reduced the text in admin
+- *****CHECK THE FIX COMMITS IN REPO*****
+-

 # Deployment

 ## How this site was deployed
 Here are the basic steps for deploying a project from Gitpod to Heroku and linking it to GitHub using manual deployment:

-Prepare Your Project:
+## Prepare Your Project:

 - Ensure your project is ready for deployment and is working as expected locally.
 Make sure your project includes a requirements.txt file listing all the dependencies and a Procfile to specify the command to start the web server.

-Create a GitHub Repository:
+## Create a GitHub Repository:

 - If you haven't already, create a GitHub repository for your project.
 Push your project code to this GitHub repository.

-Set Up Heroku Account:
+## Set Up Heroku Account:

 - Sign up for a Heroku account.
 Install the Heroku CLI (Command Line Interface) on your local machine.

-Create a New App on Heroku:
+## Create a New App on Heroku:

 - Log in to your Heroku account via the terminal using the Heroku CLI.
 Create a new app on Heroku using the heroku create command.

-Link Heroku App to GitHub Repository:
+## Link Heroku App to GitHub Repository:

 - Go to the "Deploy" tab of your Heroku app dashboard.
 Under "Deployment method," select GitHub as the deployment method.
 Search for your GitHub repository and connect it to your Heroku app.

-Enable Manual Deployment:
+## Enable Manual Deployment:

 - Disable automatic deploys to ensure that changes pushed to your GitHub repository do not trigger automatic deployments on Heroku.
 You can do this by clicking on the "Enable Automatic Deploys" button and then turning off the "Wait for CI to pass before deploy" option.

-Deploy Your App:
+## Deploy Your App:

 - Manually deploy your app by clicking the "Deploy Branch" button in the "Manual deploy" section.
 Choose the branch you want to deploy from (e.g., main or master).

-Wait for Deployment:
+## Wait for Deployment:

 - Wait for the deployment to finish, and check the logs for any errors.

-Test Your Deployed App:
+## Test Your Deployed App:

 - Once the deployment is complete, open your app using the provided Heroku URL and test that it works as expected.
 By following these steps, you can manually deploy your project from Gitpod to Heroku and link it to GitHub for version control.